Alfie51m/addon-vscode/vscode/DOCS.md

 ## Support

-Got questions?

-You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
-- The Home Assistant [Community Forum][forum].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also [open an issue here][issue] GitHub.
+This is a personal fork maintained for my own Home Assistant instance.
+It is not affiliated with or supported by the original Studio Code Server project or its Discord/Community Forum channels.

+If you run into an issue specifically with this fork, feel free to [open an issue here][issue].

+For the original, actively-supported project, see [hassio-addons/addon-vscode][upstream].

 ## Authors & contributors

 The original setup of this repository is by [Franck Nijhof][frenck].

-For a full list of all authors and contributors, check [the contributor's page][contributors].
+This fork's version bumps and modifications are maintained by [Alfie51m][me].

 ## License